PersuasiveArchives/PortableVideoHost/README.md

 If you're using WAMP, clone this github repository and place them to "www"

 # LICENSE
-This project is licensed under the terms of the MIT License or the GNU General Public License v3.0 You may choose either license to use, modify, and distribute this software.
+This project is licensed under the terms of the MIT License or the LGPL-2.1-or-later You may choose either license to use, modify, and distribute this software.